WPoets/awesome-enterprise/README.md

 * Fixed: fixed the issue with settings, it was resetting
 * Fixed: if database had special character in name then it was giving sql error, fixed it.
 * Fixed: fixed issues in the collection.get for folder_conn
-* Fixed: fixed the situation so that incase error_log itself creates an issue, it does not distrubes the flow.
+* Fixed: fixed the situation so that incase error_log itself creates an issue, it does not disturb the flow.

 ##### 3.5.1
 * Improved: added support for _arr.unshift_
-* Improved: introduced _loop.live_arr_ to enabling looping an array that is changing at runtime
+* Improved: introduced _loop.live_arr_ to enable looping an array that is changing at runtime
 * Improved: improved the way add_service function was working

 * Fixed: fixed the issue with template type aw2_arr, it was getting executed